 With Baby Boomers exiting the workforce in the near future, how do you cultivate their knowledge and manage the changing workforce when it comes to health.
 Matt Weber takes a look.

-All employees, both older and younger, will benefit when employers implement Early Intervention programmes such as Fit For Work to their health and safety programmes.
+All employees, both older and younger, will benefit when employers implement Early Intervention programs such as Fit For Work to their health and safety programs.
 The unique challenge of this situation requires flexibility and planning to manage a changing workforce.

 Managing a Changing Workforce

 Fit For Work’s Early Intervention program involves having a musculoskeletal expert such as an athletic trainer, physical therapist, or occupational therapist interact with employees directly on-site on a regular basis.
 These on-site providers work with all employees who are subject to musculoskeletal risk.

 Proper and sustainable early intervention requires the focus to be 100% on the preventative side, which requires providers to behave differently from how they were trained.
 It is intended to be a high-touch model where the provider produces thousands of on-site interactions per year, all without disrupting operations or productivity.

 Many companies are facing an aging workforce.
 If you are one of them, you are definitely not alone.
 But there is good news!
 An aging population provides a tremendous opportunity to make an impact.

 Older workers are still around because they have done something right all these years.
 They often house the highest level of skill and efficiency and, intentional or not, they can serve as mentors or role models to the younger workers.
 Industrial settings are steeped in respect for tenure.
 Thus, if well supported by management, an aging population can definitely set the tone for how things get done in an industrial setting.